 A panel composed of researchers, managers and outreach professionals from the region will convene to discuss the merits of all of the proposals and make final recommendations for funding.
 The panel will use the external peer reviews in their decisions, along with an understanding of the research and outreach needs in the region.
-Depending on funding constraints and reviewers' comments, UOG Sea Grant may ask Pls to revise their proposed budgets and scope of work.
+Depending on funding constraints and reviewers' comments, UOG Sea Grant may ask PIs to revise their proposed budgets and scope of work.
+The panel will provide a numerical score and recommend if it is fundable or not.